djmosc/advanced-custom-fields-widget-relationship-field-add-on/README.md

 # Installation

-Create a `advanced-custom-fields-widget-filter-field-add-on` folder to your `plugins` directory.
+Create a folder named `advanced-custom-fields-widget-filter-field-add-on` in your `plugins` directory.
 Unzip and copy files to this directory.
 Activate plugin in WP admin.

 #Usage